General Manager Definition and Duties

 Career Advancement Opportunities for a General Manager

-Although the role of general manager is a senior role and possibly the highest level an individual can achieve, some organizations actively draw their corporate level senior executives from the ranks of the general managers.
+Although the role of a general manager is a senior role and possibly the highest level an individual can achieve, some organizations actively draw their corporate level senior executives from the ranks of the general managers.
 The challenges and complexity of the role make it an ideal proving ground for running multiple business units or advancing to the role of a chief operating officer or chief executive officer.